Like many of us, I answer to a variety of names depending on who is calling:

 Ron and I moved from South Carolina to Tucson, AZ in 2012.
 An Ohio girl, born and raised, Arizona has grown on me.
 I love the sunsets viewed from our patio, and the pomegranates ripening out our kitchen window.
 I love the endless sky and living in the shadow of mountains for the first time in my life.
 After 24 years of living in the rainforest that is South Carolina, I find myself living in the Sonoran Desert.
 Ron’s parents brought him to Tucson from Wilmington, Delaware, when he was five years old.
 Back in those days, this sprawling city boasted just 35,000 residents and many of our present six-lane-roads were dirt.

-My parents were best friends, passionately in love, and married for 53 years; the best parents a girl could have.
+My parents were best friends, passionately in love, and married for more than 50 years; the best parents a girl could have.
 My three older brothers are very talented and oddly unique.
 Ron’s parents and mine had died before we were married, so neither of us got to meet our in-laws, but we both like the stories we have heard.
 Ron and his sister, along with my brothers and I, are now the oldest generation in our families.
 Our children, nieces, and nephews are scattered all over the country and busy with careers, projects, and in some cases, amazing children and stepchildren.